 📍Location: 5757 Lankershim Blvd North Hollywood, CA 91601

 The incredible Los Angeles Libros Fest will offer two days full of celebration for all ages featuring Spanish-language and bilingual storytelling, cultural performances, workshops, and award-winning Latinx authors.
-On Friday, September 29, 2023, the L.A.
-Libros Fest will be virtual with programs streaming on YouTube.
-On Saturday, September 30, 2023, the festival will be taking place in person at Central Library in DTLA, with select programs streaming live on their YouTube.
+On September 28, 2024, the festival will be taking place in person at Central Library in DTLA, with select programs streaming live on their YouTube.
 Check out the full festival schedule here!

 Cecilia’s Caribbean Cuisine is known for launching L.A.’s first fine dining experience for Caribbean food and culture with a contemporary flair.
 You can find an array of delicious dishes on their menu from their Original Jerk Rubbed Shrimp Plate to Fried Plantains, everything is made with a conscious mind, offering a variety for special dietary needs including vegan and halal options.
 Learn more about Cecilia’s Caribbean Cuisine here!